Kevinpgalligan/ka/README.md

 An assignment consists of a variable name (such as `a`), followed by `=`, followed by an expression (such as `3` or `1+1` or `sin(90 deg)`).
 Assignments are not expressions, so you can't nest assignments like `a=(b=3)`.
 You can, however, assign the value of one variable to another: `a=3; b=a;`.

 An expression is a sequence of math operations that returns a value.
 Addition, subtraction, function calls, and so on.
-If the value of an expression is a quantity, then the unit can be converted to something else using the symbol `>`.
+If the value of an expression is a quantity (a number with a unit attached), then the unit can be converted to something else using the symbol `>`.
 For example, this assigns `a` the magnitude of 3 metres when it's converted to feet: `a = 3m > ft`.

 ### Variables
 ka has basic support for variables: `blah=9^3; blah`.